-During the six months ended September 30, 2014 and September 30, 2013, the Company received weighted tax deduction on eligible research and development expenditures based on the approval received from Department of Scientific and Industrial Research (DSIR) on November 23, 2011 which was valid upto 31st March 2014.
-The approval has been renewed up to March 31, 2017 with effect from April 1, 2014.
+During the nine months ended December 31, 2014 and December 31, 2013, the company received weighted tax deduction on eligible research and development expenditures based on the approval received from Department of Scientific and Industrial Research (DSIR) on November 23, 2011 which has been renewed up to March 31, 2017 with effect from April 1, 2014.
 The weighted tax deduction is equal to 200% of such expenditures incurred.

 The foreign tax expense is due to income taxes payable overseas, principally in the United States.
-In India, the Company has benefited from certain tax incentives that the Government of India had provided for the export of software from the units registered under the Software Technology Parks Scheme (STP) and the Company continues to benefit from certain tax incentives for the units registered under the Special Economic Zones Act, 2005 (SEZ).
-However, the income tax incentives provided by the Government of India for STP units have expired, and all the income from all the STP units are now taxable.
+In India, the company has benefited from certain tax incentives that the Government of India had provided to the export of software from the units registered under the Software Technology Parks Scheme (STP) and the company continues to benefit from certain tax incentives for the units registered under the Special Economic Zones Act, 2005 (SEZ).
+However, the income tax incentives provided by the Government of India for STP units have expired, and all the STP units are now taxable.
 SEZ units which began providing services on or after April 1, 2005 are eligible for a deduction of 100 percent of profits or gains derived from the export of services for the first five years from the financial year in which the unit commenced the provision of services and 50 percent of such profits or gains for a further five years.
 Certain tax benefits are also available for a further period of five years subject to the unit meeting defined conditions.

-As of September 30, 2014, claims against the Group not acknowledged as debts from the Indian Income tax authorities, net of amount paid to the authorities of \$278 million (₹1,714 crore), amounted to \$1 million (₹9 crore).
-As of March 31, 2014, claims against the Group not acknowledged as debts from the Indian Income tax authorities, net of amount paid to the authorities of \$286 million (₹1,716 crore), amounted to \$3 million (₹19 crore).
+As of December 31, 2014, claims against the Group not acknowledged as debts from the Indian Income tax authorities, net of amount paid to the authorities of \$272 million ($\frac{1}{5}$ 1,714 crore), amounted to \$1 million ($\frac{1}{5}$ 8 crore).
+As of March 31,

+2014, claims against the Group not acknowledged as debts from the Indian Income tax authorities, net of amount paid to the authorities of \$286 million (₹1,716 crore), amounted to \$3 million (₹19 crore).

-Demands from the Indian Income tax authorities include payment of additional tax of \$251 million (₹ 1,548 crore), including interest of \$70 million (₹ 430 crore) upon completion of their tax review for fiscal 2006, fiscal 2007, fiscal 2008 and fiscal 2009.
-These income tax demands are mainly on account of disallowance of a portion of the deduction claimed by the Company under Section 10A of the Income Tax Act.
+Demands from the Indian Income tax authorities include payment of additional tax of \$246 million (₹ 1,548 crore), including interest of \$68 million (₹ 430 crore) upon completion of their tax review for fiscal 2006, fiscal 2007, fiscal 2008 and fiscal 2009.
+These income tax demands are mainly on account of disallowance of a portion of the deduction claimed by the company under Section 10A of the Income Tax Act.
 The deductible amount is determined by the ratio of export turnover to total turnover.
 The disallowance arose from certain expenses incurred in foreign currency being reduced from export turnover but not reduced from total turnover.
 The tax demand for fiscal 2007, fiscal 2008 and fiscal 2009 also includes disallowance of portion of profit earned outside India from the STP units and disallowance of profits earned from SEZ units.
 The matter for fiscal 2006, fiscal 2007, fiscal 2008 and fiscal 2009 are pending before the Commissioner of Income tax (Appeals), Bangalore.
-The Company is contesting the demand and the management including its tax advisors believes that its position will likely be upheld in the appellate process.
+The company is contesting the demand and the management including its tax advisors believes that its position will likely be upheld in the appellate process.
 The management believes that the ultimate outcome of these proceedings will not have a material adverse effect on the Company's financial position and results of operations.